Home/GPS/Trimble/4000/4000SSi Deep Dive

 But then I realized that the chip selects that were being set by loader.exe when the monitor first started were of course internal 68332 registers, and that those chip selects only applied to addresses generated by the 68332, so the ROM monitor must be running on the 68332.
 But where was the code coming from?
 The 68332 has no ROM attached to it, only battery backed RAM, and when the battery dies, the monitor still works.

 I knew it had to be in RAM, but I couldn’t find anything in the RAM address space I knew mapped to the RAM on the board.
 I went back to the 68332 datasheet, and learned that there is 2k of RAM inside the 68332, the ‘TPURAM’, which can be used as normal RAM.
 Like regular memory, there is a register that sets the base address of this RAM.
 I probed this register via the monitor, and found that the TPURAM was living at 0x80000, and there appeared to be machine code in the first part of this block.
-I knew that the monitor read out the ‘hard coded’ receiver details from this area of memory, so I had a feeling that this space was somehow being populated by the PPU.
+I knew that the monitor read out the ‘hard coded’ receiver details from this area of memory, so I had a feeling that this space is somehow being populated by the PPU.

 I disassembled the block, and it did indeed look promising, and after a bit of code review, it became clear this was indeed the ROM monitor code.
 The entire monitor fits in 562 bytes of memory, with another 259 bytes used for buffering the monitor commands.
 It turns out there are 10 monitor commands.
 I found the commands I knew about, 0x80 to read memory, 0x82 to write memory, 0x86 to change the baud rate and 0x88 to exit monitor mode.
 I was disappointed to find that a bunch of commands were basically ‘pings’; 4 of the commands produce a short predictable output every time, but these commands may have different functionality on later receiver models.

 The only other interesting command is 0x89, which takes a 32 bit address as 4 bytes, and jumps to the address.
 Probably the most interesting monitor command of them all.
+See below for the disassembly.

 ROM Monitor Assembly